Why A Quiet Inverter Generator Might Be The Best For You

 There’s a two-year warranty is included with the WEN 56200i which tells you that WEN stands behind its products and will help you with any issues you may run into.

-This is actually the generator we have been using while living full-time in our travel trailer.
-And while we mostly use solar power we have needed to use the RV generator more than we thought.
+The WEN 2000-Watt Portable Inverter Generator is actually the generator we have been using while living full-time in our travel trailer.

-Even after not being used for a month it started right up and has worked perfectly.
+While we mostly use solar power we have needed to use the RV generator more than we thought.
+Even after not being used for a month it started right up and has worked perfectly every time.

 PROS